Elk Island National Park: Activities and facts

 Elk Island National Park is open 24 hours a day, seven days a week, year-round.
 Park user fees apply.
 Popular year-round activities include birding and wildlife gazing.
 Winter activities include unserviced camping, hiking, snowshoeing and cross country skiing.
-Summer activities include hiking, golfing, kayaking/canoeing, mountain biking, and unserviced camping.
+Summer activities include hiking, kayaking/canoeing, mountain biking, and unserviced camping.
 Services include telephones, potable water and year-round washrooms.
 Swimming is not recommended due to risk of contracting swimmer's itch.
 Fires are allowed in designated fire pits.

 In 1955, a bison cull was filmed for the John Ford film The Searchers.

 On September 3, 2006, the Beaver Hills dark-sky preserve, which includes Elk Island National Park within its boundaries, was declared in a ceremony held at Astotin Lake.

+Golf course

+A nine-hole golf course was built in Elk Island National Park in 1936 and was one of the oldest golf courses in Alberta.
+The course was designed by Stanley Thompson and was constructed as a make-work project during the Great Depression.
+It was built into the rolling terrain of the Beaver Hills, with wide fairways and elevated greens.
+The course and its restaurant closed in 2022.